1637521albert/ransomware-scam-detection-deic/README.md

 - **Forward Phase**: Explores outgoing relationships, identifying transactions funded by the current addresses and new addresses from transaction outputs.
 - **Backward Phase**: Explores incoming relationships, identifying transactions that fund the current addresses and tracing inputs to their original addresses.

-This method avoids rapid graph expansion by ignoring "side" addresses (inputs in the forward phase and outputs in the backward phase that do not directly relate to the expanding addresses).
+This method avoids rapid graph expansion by ignoring "side" addresses (inputs in the forward phase and outputs in the backward phase that do not correspond to the expanding addresses).

 ### Whole Transaction Implied Addresses
 This approach also performs iterative forward and backward phases but includes all inputs and outputs associated with each transaction explored.
 Variants of this method handle "side" addresses differently: